bbrewington/docs.getdbt.com/website/docs/reference/resource-configs/teradata-configs.md

 The valid_history strategy in dbt-teradata involves several critical steps to ensure the integrity and accuracy of historical data management:
 * Remove duplicates and conflicting values from the source data:
   * This step ensures that the data is clean and ready for further processing by eliminating any redundant or conflicting records.
-  * The process of removing primary key duplicates (ie. two or more records with the same value for the `unique_key` and BEGIN() bond of the `valid_period` fields) in the dataset produced by the model.
-If such duplicates exist, the row with the lowest value is retained for all non-primary-key fields (in the order specified in the model) is retained.
+  * The process of removing primary key duplicates (two or more records with the same value for the `unique_key` and BEGIN() bond of the `valid_period` fields) in the dataset produced by the model.
+If such duplicates exist, the row with the lowest value is retained for all non-primary-key fields (in the order specified in the model).
 Full-row duplicates are always de-duplicated.
 * Identify and adjust overlapping time slices (if use_valid_to_time='yes):
   * Overlapping time periods in the data are corrected to maintain a consistent and non-overlapping timeline.
 To do so, the valid period end bound of a record is adjusted to meet the begin bound of the next record with the same `unique_key` value and overlapping `valid_period` value if any.
 * Manage records needing to be adjusted, deleted, or split based on the source and target data: